enjeeneer/zero-shot-rl/README.md

 If our dataset is pseudo-optimal, that is to say, it tells our domestic robot the full extent of the floorspace, where the tea bags are stored, and how many windows exist, then the existing state-of-the-art method, Forward Backward (FB) representations, performs excellently.
 On average it will solve any task you want inside the system with 85% accuracy.
-However, if the data we've collected from the system is _suboptimal_--it doesn't provide all the information required to solve all tasks-- then FB representations fail.
+However, if the data we've collected from the system is _suboptimal_--it doesn't provide all the information required to solve all tasks--then
+FB representations fail.
 They fail because they overestimate the value of the data not present in our dataset, or in RL parlance, they
 _overestimate out-of-distribution state-action values_--Figure 1 (Middle).

 In this work, we resolve this by artifically suppressing these out-of-distribution values, leveraging so-called _conservatism_ from the Offline RL literature.
 The family of algorithms we propose are called _Conservative_ Forward Backward representations--Figure 1 (Right).
-In experiments across a variety of systems, tasks, we show these methods consistently outperform FB representations when the datasets are suboptimal--Figure 2.
+In experiments across a variety of systems and tasks, we show these methods consistently outperform FB representations when the datasets are suboptimal--Figure 2.

 <img src="/media/performance-profiles-subplot.png" width=70% height=auto class="center">